Skip to content

 If Candi is not volunteering for AFSP enjoys reading, Gator Football, camping, kayaking and boating with family and friends.

-Wendy Mercer, Board Public Policy Chair.
+Wendy Mercer, Jacksonville Walk Co-Chair.
 Wendy lost her God daughter to suicide in 2019 and became involved with AFSP by attending Out of the Darkness Walks.
 She works at Mayo Clinic Florida, as a psychometrist supervisor.
 She is passionate about normalizing mental health and spreading hope.

 Kim Whetham, Volunteer Coordinator.
 Kim lives in Jacksonville, where she is the Southeast Region Human Resource Director for the Non-appropriated Fund, Fleet and Family Readiness Program for the US Navy.
 When she is not working or volunteering with the AFSP, you will find her reading or watching movies, spending time with family and friends, or training for the next AFSP Overnight walk.
 Kim started her journey by walking in various community and Overnight walks and wants to use her experience to support other suicide loss survivors and work to prevent suicide.